alkaosar-ck/Brife-Intro/README.md

 - 💞️ I’m looking to collaborate with someone!!!!!![But when I don't even no]😅
 - 📫 How to reach me ?
 You can Contact me in my FB account habbibullah.alkaoserhussain or you can knock me on Whatsapp in this number +8801713878928✌️
 - 😄 Pronouns: You can call me what ever you want [if your age>mine] [elif both age = same: this doesn't apply] [else be a gental juniour 😊
-- ⚡ Fun fact: I am coding since 2021 but I just learn it in 2023 that I wasn't coding I was just desinging with HTML.🙂
+- ⚡ Fun fact: I am still e college student but my fellow mets all are form different universities.🙂

 <!---
 alkaosar-ck/alkaosar-ck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.